hyalen-caldeira/inauth/README.md

     * Otherwise the application will access a Google Maps API and will return information about the coordinate
   * To see a report about distances, as requested
     * http://localhost:8088/inauth/api/assessment/40.714224,-73.961452
-    * If the coordinates is within USA you will see the message: 'The given coordinate is withing the USA'
+    * If the coordinates is within USA you will see the message: `The given coordinate is withing the USA`
     * Otherwise you will see a report about distances of pre-defined cities.
     * Accessing the http://localhost:8088/inauth/api/assessment/19.42847,-99.12766 endpoint you will see:
     ```